Manually generating your SSH key in Windows

 Now you must import the copied SSH key to the portal.

-- After you copy the SSH key to the clipboard, return to the Cloud Management portal.
+- After you copy the SSH key to the clipboard, return to your account page.

-- In the Name field, provide a name for the key.
+- In the Key Name field, provide a name for the key.
 Note: although providing a key name is optional, it is a best practice for ease of managing multiple SSH keys.

 PuTTY and OpenSSH use different formats of public SSH keys.
 If the text you pasted in the SSH Key starts with

 Once you upload your SSH key to the portal, you can connect to your virtual machine from Windows through a PuTTY session.